Homeowner’s insurance covers many situations where a person may lose valuables. Generally, it includes appliances, furniture, damage to the home, etc.

 In addition, whether or not you receive this money will often depend on if you have a way to corroborate that the money was in your home and was stolen.
 If there is no way to prove it, you may not receive it.

 Do all insurers cover the same amount?

 The amounts mentioned in the previous section are an average of coverage among various insurance companies in the country.
 Therefore, this amount may vary depending on the policy offered by each insurer.

 The difference in cash theft insurance between one insurer and another is usually not very noticeable.
 Most of the time, they are similar values that do not exceed $300.

 Even so, there may be cases where this coverage is not offered and others where the coverage is considerably high, up to thousands of dollars.

-Before signing your insurance company’s policy, you should read the smallest letters that specify this type of coverage is not so favourable for the homeowner.
+Before signing your insurance company’s policy, you should read the small letters that specify if this type of coverage is favourable or not to the homeowner.

 If you already have the policy, the best thing to do is to call the insurance company directly and ask if they have coverage for cash theft and how much the maximum limit is.